CISecurity/ArtifactExpressions/ciscoASA/cisco_asa.snmp_host_object.md

-# cisco_ios.line
+# cisco_asa.snmp_host_object

 ## Description
-The cisco_ios.line is used to check the properties of specific output lines from a SHOW command, such as SHOW RUNNING-CONFIG.
-It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The required object element references a line_object and the optional state element specifies the data to check.
+The cisco_asa.snmp_host_object is used to check the properties of specific output lines from an SNMP configuration.

 ## Intent
 TBD